The cyclic flats of $\mathcal{L}$-polymatroids: Characterizing the Cyclic Flats of an L -Polymatroid

-In this section we provide a set of axioms that characterise when a lattice $\mathcal{Z}$ is the lattice of cyclic flats of an $\mL$-polymatroid.
-The sets of axioms given in \cite{AlfByr22} and \cite{Csirm20} can be retrieved respectively from the axioms of Definition \ref{def:axioms} by letting $f$ be a function taking values in $\{0,1\}$, and by letting $\mathcal{L}$ be a subspace and a Boolean lattice, respectively.
+In this section, we provide a set of axioms that characterize when a lattice $\mathcal{Z}$ is the lattice of cyclic flats of an $\mL$-polymatroid.
+The sets of axioms given in \cite{AlfByr22} and \cite{Csirm20} can be recovered from the axioms in Definition \ref{def:axioms} by setting \( f \) as a function taking values in \( \{0,1\} \) and by considering \( \mathcal{L} \) to be a subspace lattice and a Boolean lattice, respectively.
+Several of the technical results in this section are generalisations of results from \cite[Section 4]{Csirm20}.